Indonesian philosophy: Myths of Origin

 Among intellectual legacy which the adat inherited to Indonesians is a set of myths of origin of creation.
 The myths are sung (and only recently written) in important ceremonies held on special occasions of birth, death, marriage, harvest festival, and so on.
 The Dayak-Benuaq tribe of East Kalimantan, for example, has a set of myths known as Temputn.
-This Temputn tells myths of origin of universe, world and sky, human and animal creation, plants, water, fire, rain, death, ancestor origin, and some social taboos (Michael Hopes & Karaakng 1997:1-19).
+This Temputn tells myths of origin of universe, world and sky, human and animal creation, plants, water, fire, rain, death, ancestor origin, and some social taboos.
 According to Temputn, far before humankind had been created, they were two families who inhabited the sky.
 Of the raw materials used by the ‘sky families’ to create the earth and the sky, finally the first human came into being.
 He was married to a woman, who was his own daughter, and had many children, some of whom later became seniangs—group of spirits who live in the heavens, responsible for the policing of the most important moral affairs and they are in charge of adat guardians.
 The seniangs can inflict punishments (curses) on the ‘incestuous’.
-Their children were not only the human race and spirits, but also animals like wildcats of the forest, bears, ancestor of deer, the pigs of the forest, forefathers of monkey, ancestor of bees, snakes, and many others (Michael Hopes & Karaakng 1997:29-41).
+Their children were not only the human race and spirits, but also animals like wildcats of the forest, bears, ancestor of deer, the pigs of the forest, forefathers of monkey, ancestor of bees, snakes, and many others.

 Pantun

 Pantun is original kind of poem created by Indonesians.
 It is a four-line poem that consists of two parts; the first two lines are called as sampiran and the second two lines as isi.
 The sampiran always provides an analogy for the isi, and it symbolizes a macrocosm for a microcosm.
 As the mythology went, humankind was made of materials from which 'the sky families' created the sky and the world, and pantun reflects this belief very clearly.
 The sampiran represents 'the sky and the world', while the isi signifies 'the humankind'.
-Both between sampiran and isi there must be logical correspondence, as they both are symbols of harmony of the nature and humankind (Sumardjo 2002:296-324).
+Both between sampiran and isi there must be logical correspondence, as they both are symbols of harmony of the nature and humankind.
 Below is an example of pantun: